 It is the view of Accounting Officer that the College has an effective risk management process in place and that the Corporate Risk Register is being managed on an active basis with specific action plans in place to address all risks.
 One risk, "Security of Bank Deposits" was removed from the College risk register during the year.
-The review of the effectiveness of the system of internal control is also informed by the work of the senior officers within the College, who have responsibility for the development and maintenance of the internal control framework, and by comments made by the External Auditors in their Report to those charged with governance.
-As a result of my overall review of the effectiveness of the system of internal control, including risk management, I am content that no significant weaknesses have been identified.
+This view is informed by the work of the College's Internal Auditors who operate to standards defined in the Government Internal Audit Standards.
+The review of the effectiveness of the system of internal control is also informed by the work of the senior officers within the College, who have responsibility for the development and maintenance of the internal control framework, and by comments made by the External Auditors in their Report to those charged with goverance.
+As a result of my overall review of the effectiveness of the system of internal control, including risk management, 1 am content that no significant weaknesses have been identified.
 This has been confirmed by the Internal Auditors in their Annual Statement of Assurance.